AliceO2Group/analysis-tutorials/o2at-3/README.md

 Welcome to the O2AT ML tutorial.
 Today we will have a look at how to train Boosted Decision Trees (BDTs) in Python and how to export and use a ML model in O2Physics analyses.

 Before we start some preliminary steps are needed.
-Follow them heareafter!
+Follow them hereafter!

 ## SWAN setup